 This trip starts just north of Harrisburg at the Fort Hunter Boat Launch.
 The flow is slow here so just relax and prepare yourself for the 6-mile journey ahead – but get your camera ready for the historic Rockville Bridge.

 This is an ideal float trip if you want to get in and out of the water in under two hours.

-This is an easy approximate 4.5 mile stretch with a couple of options for your put-in at Watsontown.
-The take-out will be on your right under the Mahoning Street bridge.
+This is an easy, approximately 4.5 mile stretch with a couple of options for your put in at Watsontown.
+The take-out will be on your right under the Mahoning Street Bridge.
 It is a paved ramp take-out leading to a grassy area and ample gravel parking lot in the park.

 If you are looking for an easy, beginner paddle on the West Branch of the Susquehanna, this might be a great place to start.

-Launch at Lapidum Boat Ramp and paddle up river to do a figure 8 around islands in the Susquehanna.
+Launch at Lapidum Boat Ramp and paddle up river to do a figure eight around islands in the Susquehanna.

 Paddle from Perryville Community Park up the mouth of the Susquehanna River and around Garrett Island.

 Paddle past the the lock remnants of one of the best operated Pennsylvania canals and see the last river crossing ferry in existance on the Susquehanna.